NVIDIA/TensorRT-LLM/examples/quantization/README.md

 ## APIs

-[`ammo.py`](../../tensorrt_llm/models/quantized/ammo.py) uses the quantization toolkit to calibrate the PyTorch models, and generate a model config, saved as a json (for the model structure) and npz files (for the model weights) that TensorRT-LLM could parse.
-The model config includes everything needed by TensorRT-LLM to build the TensorRT inference engine, as explained below.
+[`quantize.py`](./quantize.py) uses the quantization toolkit to calibrate the PyTorch models and export TensorRT-LLM checkpoints.
+Each TensorRT-LLM checkpoint contains a config file (in .json format) and one or several rank weight files (in .safetensors format).
+The checkpoints can be directly used by `trtllm-build` command to build TensorRT-LLM engines.
+See this [`doc`](../../docs/source/new_workflow.md) for more details on the TensorRT-LLM checkpoint format.

 > *This quantization step may take a long time to finish and requires large GPU memory.
 Please use a server grade GPU if a GPU out-of-memory error occurs*